Want to make your own flaky, homemade pie crust from scratch? Check out these five tips for making the perfect crust every time.

 When it comes to making pie crust, there are two teams: butter or shortening.
 Shortening creates more of a flaky texture.
 Butter gives it that rich flavor.
 Some people use a combination of both.
 I prefer all butter.

-I have a secret weapon I’m gonna share with you when it comes to making pie crust.
 It’s a box grater.
 Just like for my biscuits, I use a box grater to grate frozen butter for my dough (why frozen?
 I’ll explain in a minute).
 It’s a fool proof way to make sure you get those flecks of butter evenly disbursed all through your crust.

 Tip #2: When it comes time to add water, add the least amount and work up from there.
 Water promotes gluten development, which makes a tough crust.
 It’s okay if the dough is a little clumpy.
 The best way to test if it is ready is to squeeze a little in your hand.
 If it breaks apart, add a little more water.
 If it sticks together, it’s ready.